 This Task Formalism Manual presents a comprehensive view of a language for describing planning domains, activities, processes, tasks and plans.
 It acts as a design focus for work on the O-Plan project and research into planning domain modelling.

-The current implementation of the O-Plan planner can accept only a limited subset of the Task Formalism constructs documented here.
-A list of those features which are unsupported and features under investigation are given in section 12.
+The current implementation of the O-Plan planner does not accept all of the Task Formalism constructs documented here.
+A list of unsupported features and features under investigation is given in section 11.6.

 Contents